-Commencing with the calendar year beginning on January 1, 2022, and for all subsequent calendar years, any increase in the Base Management Fee payable with respect to such calendar year over the Base Management Fee payable with respect to the prior calendar year may not exceed \$68,500, and the amount of the Base Management Fee with respect to such calendar year in excess of such maximum is a Deferred Management Fee, payable in the event of termination of the 2020 Management Agreement on or before December 31, 2027.
+Commencing with the calendar year beginning on January 1, 2022, and for all subsequent calendar years, any increase in the Base Management Fee payable with respect to such calendar year over the Base Management Fee payable with respect to the prior calendar year may not exceed \$68,500, and the amount of the Base Management Fee with respect to such calendar year in excess of such maximum is a Deferred Management Fee.
+In the event of termination of the 2020 Management Agreement on or before December 31, 2027, and such termination is by reason of a termination with cause by the Manager or is by reason of a termination without cause by the Corporation, all Deferred Management Fees will be payable within 30 days of the effective date of such termination.